Guiding large-scale management of invasive species using network metrics: Applying and testing network-guided management

-(4) \textit{Construct cases with reduced ecological and social information.} The optimal solution provides an upper bound on the performance of network-guided management but can only be calculated for full information.
-Because data is a key constraint in managing large, complex socio-ecological systems, we seek insight into whether network-guided management can perform well when planners have less detailed social or ecological information.
-Specifically, we consider the following cases with varying levels social and ecological information (Fig \ref{fig:overview}C): full social (the weighted network of boat movements between each lake) and ecological (invasion status of each lake); low social (unweighted network of boat movements) and full ecological (invasion status); full social (weighted network) and low ecological (no knowledge of invasion status); low social (unweighted network) and low ecological (no knowledge of invasion status).
-SI section 6 provides more detail.
+(4) \textit{Construct cases with reduced ecological and social information.} The optimal solution provides an upper bound on the performance of network-guided management, but because data are a key constraint in managing large, complex socio-ecological systems, we seek insight into whether network-guided management can perform well when planners use network-guided approaches with less detailed social or ecological information.
+We focus on four cases with varying levels of social and ecological information (Fig~\ref{fig:overview}C and Table~\ref{tab:info}): full social and full ecological information; full social and low ecological; low social and full ecological; low social and low ecological.
+In both full and low social information cases, the directed topology of the network is known.
+With full social information, the edge weights are known, and a weighted edge from one lake to another represents the number of boats moving from that lake to the other.
+With low social information, the presence or absence of edges between two lakes are known.
+An edge from one lake to another represents at least one boat movement from that lake to the other, while no edge represents zero boat movements.
+With full ecological information, lake infestation status is known.
+Combined with the directed topology, this means the ``infested subnetwork''---the network consisting of only potentially infective movements between infested lakes and uninfested lakes--- is known with full ecological information.
+With low ecological information, only the position of each lake in the network is known, not its infestation status.
+See Table~\ref{tab:info} and SI section S6 for more detail.

-(5) \textit{Evaluate median and worst-case performance across counties for a range of budgets.} For all network metrics and information levels we consider a range of \textit{relative budgets}, expressed as a proportion of the maximum budget adequate to inspect all potentially infested boats in the county.
+(5) \textit{Evaluate median and lower-quartile performance across counties for a range of budgets.} For all network metrics and information levels we consider a range of \textit{relative budgets}, expressed as a proportion of the maximum budget adequate to inspect all potentially infective boats in the county.
 Our unit of observation is a county.
-As a measure of overall expected performance, we examine the median (0.5 quantile) county (see Materials and Methods).
-The worst-case outcomes, below the 25th percentile, are more relevant for a more risk averse manager, so we also examined the mean performance in the lower quartile (i.e., the lowest 25\% of counties; SI Section 7).
+To measure overall performance we examine the median (0.5 quantile) and lower quartile (0.25 quantile) outcomes.
+We also computed average performance across counties within the lowest quartile, and the proportion of counties where methods performed optimally or failed (defined as relative performance $< 0.66$; see Methods and SI Section S8).

-(6) \textit{Assess performance as a function of network size.} Our last step exploits the variation in network size across the counties and results from the prior steps to examine whether performance changes with an increase in network size.
+(6) \textit{Assess performance as a function of network size.} Our last step exploits the variation in network size across counties, measured as the number of lakes within a county.
+Specifically, we use the results from the prior steps to examine whether performance changes with an increase in network size.